-Lion Trade Global Limited ("Lion Trade"), which is owned 70% by a wholly owned subsidiary of the Company and 30% by a wholly owned subsidiary of Build King, indirectly holds 75% interest in Wisdom H6 LLC ("JV Fund I") and 34.35% interest in Estates at Fountain Lake LLC ("JV Fund II"), both of which are US joint venture companies.
+Lion Trade Global Limited ("Lion Trade"), which is owned 70% by a wholly owned subsidiary of the Company and 30% by a wholly owned subsidiary of Build King, indirectly holds 75% interest in Wisdom H6 LLC ("JV Fund I") and 34,35% interest in Estates at Fountain Lake LLC ("JV Fund II"), both of which are US joint venture companies.
 JV Fund I holds a 4-storey residential rental property in Houston and JV Fund II holds a 3-storey residential rental property in Stafford of Texas.
-In December 2020, the occupancy rates of these two residential properties were around 87.71% and 93.14% respectively.
-For the year ended 31st December, 2020, Lion Trade shared loss of HK\$14 million (2019: shared profit of HK\$18 million) from these two US joint venture companies due to drop in revaluation amount of the properties from December 2019 to December 2020.
-During the year, the Group received cash distribution of US\$0.45 million from these two US joint venture companies.
+In December 2021, the occupancy rates of these two residential properties were around 93.86% and 97.71% respectively.
+For the year ended 31st December, 2021, Lion Trade shared profit of HK\$18 million (2020: shared loss of HK\$14 million) from these two US joint venture companies.
+During the year, the Group received cash distribution of US\$0.6 million from these two US joint venture companies.